 For all of its strengths and claims to fame, this mic is still in the lower mid-range in price.
 It’s the most expensive microphone on the list but not by much.
 It has a frequency response of 50 Hz to 20 kHz which will easily cover the range of your standard singer.
 The popularity of this microphone comes from the gentle presence boost which is immediately followed by a gentle roll off in the higher frequencies which creates smooth, warm vocal tracks.
 It also has the option of bass roll off switch can add a nice effect to many vocals.

 Being a dynamic microphone, the SM7B is more durable than many high-end microphones.
-This microphone works well with all types of singers, but I particularly favor this mic on people with a nasal quality in their voice.
+This microphone works well with all types of singers, but works especially on people with a nasal quality in their voice.
 With its low price and quality performance this microphone is a top contender for the best recording microphone for vocals.

 The Rode NT1A microphone is ideal for softer vocals and vocalists that have a very large dynamic range.
 It has a transformerless design, which helps this microphone have minimal self-noise.
 So if you have a singer that seems to almost be whispering while tracking, you can raise the gain on your preamp without getting any hum from this microphone.
 On the other hand, this microphone also offers a maximum SPL of 137 dB so it can handle singers belting without distortion.